BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/03_outbreakSNP.md

 	```
 </ul>

+Finally, we have our mapped genomes.
+Now we can open them with IGV to see how they have mapped against the reference genome, and which variants are.

 ## Variant Calling
 We are using WGS-Outbreaker as the main software for variant calling, SNP-matrix creation and phylogeny performance.
 Following the development of the former exercises we are using nextflow, in this case using `outbreakSNP` step.
 This step includes the following processes: